 EL CAJON, Calif.
 (KGTV) — El Cajon is one of the cities with the highest number of Immigration and Customs Enforcement reports.

 “They're not out in the morning.
-They don't really get out until like 11 or noon,” said Joanna Benavidez, one of the few people with access to an app that shows reports of ICE.
+They don't really get out until like 11 or noon,” said Joanna Benavidez, one of the people that use an app that shows reports of ICE.

 Now, Benavidez says she knows the usual routine of Immigration and Customs Enforcement.